david-storm/yusaopeny/SMOKE_TESTS.md

 ### Steps

-*Note: Open Y does not use webform pages as is insted it provides a paragraph that gives the possiblity insert webform as ablock to any page. *
+*Note: Website Services does not use webform pages as is insted it provides a paragraph that gives the possiblity insert webform as ablock to any page. *

 1. Login as admin
 2. Go to the Landing page creating form (Content -> Add Content -> Landing page)